How Zinc Is Essential to Our Overall Health

 Enzymatic Activity

-Zinc has an integral role in the structural development of over more than 300 enzymes functioning in the human body.
-It is considered as a moiety in the enzymatic configuration.
-These enzymes are responsible for carrying out protein metabolism, skeletal maturation, bone mineralization, red blood cell integrity, carbon dioxide’s interconversion, and the maintenance of the acid-base balance of the human body.
+Zinc plays an integral role in the structural development of more than 300 enzymes in the human body.
+It is considered a moiety in the enzymatic configuration.
+These enzymes are responsible for protein metabolism, skeletal maturation, bone mineralization, red blood cell integrity, carbon dioxide’s interconversion, and the maintenance of the human body’s acid-base balance.

-It is credible, for the activity of the human body’s normal buffer system and carrying out the proper digestion of the body’s secretory proteins.
+It is credible for the activity of the human body’s normal buffer system and for carrying out the proper digestion of the body’s secretory proteins.

 Inflammation and Immunity

-Zinc being an integral part of many enzymes plays a role in the destruction of proteinaceous structures of these microorganisms by carrying out an enzymatic activity of DNA and RNA lysis.
-Preventing the replication of these pathogens and decreasing their virulence in the human body.
+Zinc, an integral part of many enzymes, plays a role in the destruction of proteinaceous structures of these microorganisms by carrying out an enzymatic activity of DNA and RNA lysis.
+This prevents the replication of these pathogens and decreases their virulence in the human body.

-In inflammation, zinc plays an effective role in the production of cell-mediated immunity by activating the T cells in the first line of the defense mechanism of the human body.
+In inflammation, zinc plays an effective role in the production of cell-mediated immunity by activating the T cells, the first line of defense of the human body.

 Antioxidant

-Zinc has shown a protective function of cellular events in limiting the production of ROS (reactive oxygen species) or in other words, by reducing oxidative stress.
+Zinc has shown a protective function in cellular events by limiting the production of ROS (reactive oxygen species) or, in other words, by reducing oxidative stress.

-Prevention of excessive generation of ROS limits the DNA damage thus, preventing events such as cell cycle arrest and apoptosis (lysis of cells).
+The prevention of excessive ROS generation limits DNA damage, thus preventing events such as cell cycle arrest and apoptosis (cell lysis).

 Wound Healing

-For the speedy recovery of the wounds in terms of healing, zinc plays a vigorous role.
-It supports collagen synthesis and hence maintaining the structural integrity of dermal tissues.
+Zinc plays a vigorous role in the speedy recovery of wounds.
+It supports collagen synthesis and, hence, maintains the structural integrity of dermal tissues.

 Blood Glucose Levels

-It has been reported that zinc supplementation is very helpful in patients with Type-1 and Type-2 Diabetes Mellitus.
-Zinc boosts the secretion of insulin and helps in maintaining normal blood glucose levels.
+It has been reported that zinc supplementation is very helpful in patients with Type-1 and type-2 diabetes mellitus.
+Zinc boosts insulin secretion and helps maintain normal blood glucose levels.

 Zinc helps in lowering the higher blood cholesterol levels, lowers LDL, and reduces the overproduction of triglycerides.